kkyrenc/food_delivery/README.md

 - Jia-Wen Wan
 - Ran Yan

-# Lab 8 - Django Project
+# Food Delivery - Django Project

-This project is for Lab 8 and is set up with only SQL-related and Django-related packages installed.
-The environment is run using Django's built-in development server (`python manage.py runserver`).
+This project is the final submission for our course, implementing a functional food delivery web application.
+All features and code are executed using Django's built-in development server (`python manage.py runserver`).

+---

+## Project Description

+The **Food Delivery** project is a Django-based web application enabling users to browse food items, place orders, and manage deliveries.
+The application is designed with simplicity and functionality in mind, with SQL databases for data storage.

 ---